tulaneadam/setup-dev-env/readme.md

 Setup Dev Env
 https://github.com/tulaneadam/setup-dev-env

 Setup Dev Env is a node app to detect your computer's OS and automatically set up your development environment on Windows, Mac, and Linux platforms.
-Install Node.js, Mongodb, Git, VSCode, and a package manager(chocolatey, brew, or synaptic) on any platform the app is run on.
+Install Node.js, Mongodb, Git, VSCode, and a package manager(chocolatey, brew, or snap, or gnome software center) on any platform the app is run on.

 A.  To install and run on Windows, Mac, or Linux(debian/ubuntu/mint/chromebook):